About Cook Medical

-- Vaginal erosion – the mesh erodes and may become implanted in the vaginal wall
+- Vaginal erosion – mesh erodes and may become implanted in the vaginal wall

-- Organ perforation – the mesh may eventually perforate the vaginal wall or other abdominal organs
+- Organ perforation – mesh may eventually perforate the vaginal wall or other abdominal organs

 - Mesh revision surgery – surgery may be required to remove the medical device, repair damaged tissue and correct POP or SUI

 Thousands of women have been injured and filed lawsuits against transvaginal mesh manufacturers.
 Despite Cook’s assertion of greater safety, Cook has been named hundreds of lawsuits regarding transvaginal mesh.
-Some patients and physicians have claimed that Cook products are less stable and have a greater risk of infection due to the biologic composition.
+Some patients and physicians have claimed that Cook products were actually less stable and had a greater risk of infection due to the biologic composition.